 If coming for the full year: 60 ECTS credits

 Please also choose up to 20 credits of alternative modules on your initial module registration form, in case your modules are affected by timetable restrictions.

 Aston modules are numbered according to the level of the module.
 The first number in the Module Code indicates the level (typical year of study).
 As examples, BF1114 is studied by first year Undergraduates, BN2201 by second year students and BS3355 by students in their final year.

 When you make your choice of modules, it is important to remember that many of them are built on previous study/knowledge.
 You need to check the pre-requisite information as you make your selection.
 It is the responsibility of the student and the home institution to ensure that students have the correct level of prior study/knowledge for each module.
 You may not study a module and its pre-requisite in the same Teaching Period, or in the wrong order.

 Are all module choices guaranteed?

 We will try and make it possible for you to study your choice of modules, but as exchange students are given such a wide variety of modules to choose from, some timetable restrictions are inevitable.
-In addition, modules may not run if fewer than 10 students enrol for them overall.
+In addition, modules may not run if fewer than 10 students enroll for them overall.
 Occasionally, changes may be made to Aston Business School modules after the deadline for exchange students.

 Should any of these limitations impact on your module choices, the Student Support Coordinator will contact you via email after the module deadline, and will also be available for Subject Advice sessions held in the welcome week/s before teaching begins.
 In the event that changes or restrictions affect a module you have marked as compulsory, we will work with your home institution to source alternative modules prior to your arrival.